kurokobo/psdify/Docs/docs/cmdlets/Remove-DifyKnowledge.md

 ## DESCRIPTION

-The `Remove-DifyKnowledge` cmdlet deletes specified knowledge entries from the Dify workspace.
+The `Remove-DifyKnowledge` cmdlet deletes specified knowledges from the Dify workspace.
 It supports pipeline input, allowing you to pipe the result of `Get-DifyKnowledge` directly into this cmdlet for deletion.

-This cmdlet also supports confirmation prompts and WhatIf scenarios to preview the deletion without executing it.
+NOTE: This help was primarily created by a generative AI.
+It may contain partially inaccurate expressions.

 ## EXAMPLES

-### Example 1

 ### Example 1